lextoumbourou/notes/notes/permanent/Embedding.md

 ---
 title: Embedding
-date: 2022-03-04
+date: 2022-03-04 00:00
+status: draft
 ---

 A vector of numbers that effectively "summarises" something.

 Imagine writing an algorithm to recommend movies.

-One approach is to create a [[Vector]] that describes "features" of a movie.
+One approach is to create a [Vector](permanent/vector.md) that describes "features" of a movie.
 For example, it is romantic, action, arthouse etc. Then ask customers to describe how much they like each feature, and then find the movie that best matches.

 However, that's not only tedious to do, it's also very hard to pick the optimal collections of features that covers all movies.